 The inaugural event was held March 21, 2010 with over 3,400 registered runners, representing 39 States and has grown every year.
 In 2014 the Tobacco Road Marathon was named by Runner's World Magazine as one of the top nine best new marathons.

-Both races will begin at 7am on Brooks Park Lane and head towards the entrance of Thomas Brooks Park, as in prior years.
+Both races begin at 7 am on Brooks Park Lane and head towards the entrance of Thomas Brooks Park.
 At Green Level Church Road, runners make a right and follow Green Level Church Road past Green Hope School Road to Morrisville Parkway.
 At Morrisville Parkway, runners make a left and proceed for a little over 1 mile to the American Tobacco Trail (ATT).

 Marathon runners make a right on the ATT and go north to a u-turn, proceed down the ATT to the southern end and u-turn at Olive Chapel.
 To return to the park runners will exit the ATT at Morrisville Parkway and retrace their steps to the Thomas Brooks Park.
 Half Marathon Runners have a simple out-and-back course.
 From Morrisville Parkway runners make a left on the ATT and go south to a u-turn point just past the Highway 64 under path.